Vegetarianism in Hinduism: Tirukkuṛaḷ

-The Tirukkuṛaḷ, another ancient Indian text of Hindu or Jain origin, emphasizes ahimsa and insists on moral vegetarianism or veganism.
+The Tirukkuṛaḷ, a Tamil text of Hindu or Jain origin from ca. 500 CE, emphasizes ahimsa and insists on moral vegetarianism or veganism.
 Originally written in the South Indian language of Tamil, the text states moderate diet as a virtuous lifestyle and criticizes "non-vegetarianism" in its Pulaan Maruthal (abstinence from flesh or meat) chapter, through verses 251 through 260.
 Verse 251, for instance, questions "how can one be possessed of kindness, who, to increase his own flesh, eats the flesh of other creatures."
 It also says that "the wise, who are devoid of mental delusions, do not eat the severed body of other creatures" (verse 258), suggesting that "flesh is nothing but the despicable wound of a mangled body" (verse 257).
 It continues to say that not eating flesh is a practice more sacred than the most sacred religious practices ever known (verse 259) and that only those who refrain from killing and eating the kill are worthy of veneration (verse 260).
 This text, written before 400 CE, and sometimes called the Tamil Veda, discusses eating habits and its role in a healthy life (Mitahara), dedicating Chapter 95 of Book II to it.
 The Tirukkuṛaḷ states in verses 943 through 945, "eat in moderation, when you feel hungry, foods that are agreeable to your body, refraining from foods that your body finds disagreeable".
 Valluvar also emphasizes overeating has ill effects on health, in verse 946, as "the pleasures of health abide in the man who eats moderately.
 The pains of disease dwell with him who eats excessively."